gonzalofichero/Clean-Data/README.md

 * Put the script in the same folder.

-* The setting of the working directory is already done in the script, so don't mind to forget.
+* The setting of the working directory is already done in the script, so don't mind if you forget.

 * You can import the data to watch it, using: data <- read.table("data_set_with_the_averages.txt").